-All too often albums pass us by with no more thought poured into it than a catch of its single on the radio.
+All too often albums pass us by with no more thought poured into them than a catch of their single on the radio.
 Of course, no one could possibly spend time with every release on a given date, but the creative effort given to most records is something that has become increasingly understated in today’s culture.
 Singer/songwriter Anthony Quails’s full-length debut, Before the Bright Lights, is an album that’s been on a rougher journey than most.
 From facing continual rejection from various labels and other time-consuming difficulties, Before the Bright Lights has survived the climb atop an incredibly high mountain and has come down with some amazing stories to tell.

 Sinister strings that bring to mind Biblical invasions and conquests open the album in a uniquely dark manner.”
 In the Name of the Lord” is an urgent story of deceptive justice and revelation as Anthony solemnly sings, “I set fire to that temple and burned it to the ground / I took their holy book, convinced that I was right, until I heard those children crying through the night / Singing, “Oh …Keep us safe in the name of the Lord.”
 “Life is a Sea” is a wonderfully vivid song detailing a journey on “a ship full of castaways.”
 The lyrics present an allegory about the harsh course of life that isn’t watered down or glossed over.